-To get the list of companies that do not test, just requires a simple online research.
-Vegandiarist features many such cruelty-free and vegan brands.
+Vegandiarist features many such cruelty-free and vegan brand list at our site.
+Please refer to them.
+When in doubt, do a simple google research.
 Lookout for the following symbols that indicates “it’s not tested on animals”.

 It really is an easy step to take.
 All you have to do is choose and support the right companies, for the right reasons.
 Start today, the animals will thank you for this <3 🙂